spacetwitter/spacetwitter.github.io/mc-info/install/loader-install.md

 parent: Server Info
 ---

+# The server has not released yet.
+Do not follow this information currently.

 **To play on the server, you need Minecraft Java Edition and the Fabric Mod Loader to begin with.**

 # If you have any problems, please [join the Discord](https://discord.gg/E9xAeYZxaF)!